DamianoSamperi/jetson-nano-exporter/README.md

 # jetson-exporter

- exporter for nvidia jetson with promehteus and grafana link
+ exporter for nvidia jetson with promehteus and grafana link , exporter is connected to the port 9401

 ## QuickStart
 ### kubernetes